Recollections: A Long Walk

 “Okay, hand to hand!”

 It felt weird.
 Like we were trying to sustain something that was over.
-We ratcheted up the drama, rose the stakes to dizzying heights, but we were aware of the gears and springs that usually kept us in motion.
+We ratcheted up the drama, rose the stakes to dizzying heights, but we had become aware of the gears and springs that usually kept us in motion.
 And they weren’t meshing.
 The magic we never even knew was a part of our play was gone.
-Not ones to accept defeat or progress, we held onto the drama, but in our hearts we knew that this was the last childhood story we would weave that actually captivated us.
+Not ones to accept defeat (or was it progress?), we held onto the drama.
+But in our hearts we knew that this was the last childhood story we would weave that actually captivated us.
 We were growing up.

 Last I checked (and it has been many years) David John took over his father’s wholesale business.
-Our paths last crossed when he visited to advise on my upcoming first journey to Europe, having himself recently returned.
+Our paths last crossed when he advised me. on my upcoming first journey to Europe, having himself recently returned.
 Or maybe it was when we found ourselves both in Santa Cruz, and did a little beaching while taking other kinds of trips.

 Photo: The orchards of Santa Clara Valley during a long ago spring.